 In this never-written story, a Waiter was pushed so far by a difficult customer that he plotted the man’s death in an elaborate and long-term strategy, culminating in what appeared to be suicide, after the customer’s attempts to get his way became so extreme that he faked a bout of food poisoning.
 Of course, the noble waiter would also need to perish at the end of the story to make it a true ‘tragedy’.

 It was convoluted, sure, but planning this magnum opus brought me great delight.
-Each new encounter with a food pedant fed the story arc, until I’d made myself immune from them through the sheer delight of encountering more material.
+Each new encounter with a food pedant fed the story arc, until I’d made myself immune to them through the sheer delight of encountering more material.

 Perhaps other people just switch off under these circumstances, but not this writer.
 Imaginary revenge was simply too delicious.
 A Waiter is only one letter away from being a Writer anyway.

-The best part about being a waiter is working for a supportive boss.
-My last café boss was an ex-boxer who once removed a complainer through the front door by the scruff of his neck and the seat of his pants for querying the bill.
+The best part about being a waiter was working for a supportive boss.
+My last café manager was an ex-boxer who once removed a complainer through the front door by the scruff of his neck and the seat of his pants for querying the bill.
 He always said he’d support his staff against any customer complaint, even if we were in the wrong.
 The result?
 Excellent staff who did their job with energy and without fail.
 These days, that boss would probably end up in jail.

 I now share meals with plenty of hospitality workers, and the stories they come out with would curl your toes.
-All I would advise readers is this – respect your waiter, and never be a pedant.
-If you ignore this simple advice, you’ll never be able to trust anyone serving you …
+All I would advise readers is this: respect your waiter, and never be a pedant.
+If you ignore this simple advice, you’ll never be able to trust anyone serving you…

 © Michael Burge, all rights reserved.